Enum rsim::processor::isa_mods::vector::decode::DecodedMemOp [−][src]

 - Each segment is

-bits long, i.e. Self::Strided::nf elements long. - Each element in the i-th segment maps to the i-th element of a vector register group.
+nf * eewbits long, i.e. Self::Strided::nf elements long. - Each element in the i-th segment maps to the i-th element of a vector register group.

 - This instruction doesn’t do anything if the stored

-vstart >= vl
+vstart >= vl.

-In the simplest case, nf = 1
+In the simplest case, nf = 1.

-, eew = 32 bits = 4 bytes
+For example: stride = 8, eew = 32 bits = 4 bytes

 base addr + (i * 8) <=> v0[i]